 |Impacts||Current account impacts the net income and output of a country||Capital account impacts the foreign assets & liabilities of a country|

 |Transaction||Current account deals with receipts and disbursements in ‘cash’ and ‘non-capital items’||Capital account deals with sources & utilization of ‘capital’|

-The reason why investors look up to these data points is that of its relevance in gauging the International trade and investments of a country.
-If the country’s Current account shows trade surplus, it indicates that the country has exceeded its exports more than imports, which results in a strengthening of its currency.
+The reason why investors look up to these data points is their relevance in gauging the International trade and investments of a country.
+If the country’s Current account shows a trade surplus, it indicates that the country has exceeded its exports more than imports, which results in a strengthening of its currency.
 Similarly, if the country’s capital account shows ‘Net creditor’, it represents that the country owns more capital/assets than it owes to the rest of the world.

 The investors perceive the economy to be in a poor state If its capital account shows ‘Trade deficit’, that indicates that the country’s imports are more than its exports.
 Similarly, the country is said to be a ‘Net borrower’, if it owes more capital/assets than it owns.

-This has been a guide to the top difference between Current Account vs Capital Account.
-Here we also discuss the Current Account vs Capital Account key differences with infographics and comparison table.
+This is a guide to Current Account vs Capital Account.
+Here we also discuss the Current Account vs Capital Account key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –